JasonCarpizo/E-Commerce-App-CC15-/README.md

 ## Item Categories
 Books & Stationery
-Clothing & Fashion
+Clothing and Fashion
-Electronics & Gadgets
+Electronics and Gadgets
-Food & Snacks
+Food and Snacks
-Health & Beauty
+Health and Beauty
-Home & Living
+Home and Living
 Others